kendarorg/HttpAnsweringMachine/README.md

 The AnsweringMachine is built to overcome this troubles

-[Record/replay db calls in integration tests!](docs/generated/dbtest.md) :zap: NO DB REQUIRED TO REPLAY!
+* [Record/replay db calls in integration tests!](docs/generated/dbtest.md) :zap: NO DB REQUIRED TO REPLAY!
+* [Automatic Null test with db!](docs/generated/autodbtest.md) :zap: NO DB REQUIRED TO REPLAY!

 * [Contribute](CONTRIBUTING.md) it's easy :)
 * [Docker Images on DockerHUB](https://hub.docker.com/u/kendarorg)